 Federal student loans forgiven under the Borrower Defense to Repayment program aren’t taxable.
 This means the 72,000 approved borrower defense applicants won’t have to pay tax on the amounts forgiven.

 Until recently, some forms of student loan forgiveness were taxable, such as those under income-driven repayment plans.
 The forgiven amount would be added to the borrower’s income on their annual income tax.
 However, under new provisions in the $1.9 trillion stimulus bill (American Rescue Plan), loans forgiven between December 31, 2021, and January 1, 2026, will be tax-free.

+If you’re one of the millions of Americans living with student debt, you’re likely praying for relief.
 If you don’t qualify for borrower defense, there are alternative ways to manage your student loan debt.
 Here are a few suggestions you may find useful.

 One option to help manage overwhelming student loan debt is to consolidate them.
-You could do federal student loan consolidation which is when you combine all federal loans into a single one.
+You could do federal student loan consolidation which is when you combine all federal loans into a single loan.
 It doesn’t lower your interest rate but can lower payments and make them more manageable as it extends your repayment timeframe.

 For those with private loans, consider refinancing your loan with your private lender.
 If successful, you could get a better interest rate, lowering the total amount you pay by the end of your loan term.
 An advantage is you can combine both private and federal loans using this method.
-Just be careful because if you use a private loan to refinance your federal loans, they will no longer be eligible for any federal repayment plans or forgiveness programs.
+Just be careful because if you use a private loan to refinance your federal loans, you will no longer be eligible for any federal repayment plans or forgiveness programs.

 Alternative repayment plans

 If you have a federal loan you can’t afford, you may be eligible for income-driven payment plans.
 They come in different shapes and sizes depending on your circumstances.
 There are five types which include: